nedervold/origami/README.md

 # origami
-Origami is a framework for transforming heterogenous data through folds.
+Origami is a Haskell framework for transforming heterogenous data through folds.
 It provides a Template Haskell macro to generate the boilerplate code.